 a) Strong, prolonged leadership commitment

 The majority of CEOs talk about boosting user experience.
+This is how it might appear in various departments:

 Customer Support (CS)

-The traditional approach: An eCommerce business assesses its CS executives on the number of calls they handle per hour.
+The traditional approach: An e-commerce business assesses its CS executives on the number of calls they handle per hour.

 Ask them to elaborate further if the support call had a negative or positive impact on their score.